-I don't say this to discourage you.
+We don't say this to discourage you.
 If you want to be a movie star, it's not impossible.
-I say shoot for the moon!
+Shoot for the moon!
 But be prepared to work for it, because there's no magic formula.

 That being said, let's talk about how to get into acting!

 Because just like any other industry, the acting biz has its own terminology, lingo, and mumbo-jumbo.
 What's an objective?
 Where is downstage?
 What's a gobo?
 If you can speak intelligently about these things, you're one step ahead of the game.

 Also, reading plays is a great way to refuel your passion.

 Scene study, voice and speech, movement, stage combat, etc. It's good to have talent, but you have to focus and forge that talent into skill.